Jim-Kroovy/B.L.E.N.D/README.md

 Current Modules:

 Switch Rotation Mode - A simple little operator located in the Dope Sheet > Key menu that switches the rotation mode on the fcurves of actions.

+Armature Editing Stages - Modular armature stages, easy to revert/progress through changes and switch between rigging set-ups on the fly.